cybertier/cuckoo/README.md

 The fork also delivers a package called `buildwatch` it takes zips as input.
 The zip needs to include a `.buildwatch.sh` .
 The package unzips the zip and executes the shell script.
 Call `--package buildwatch` when submitting a file to use it.

+### Whitelist
+Use the custom attribute in the task to supply a json list of string items that are whitelisted.
+Use * at start and end of the item as a wildcard.

 ## Difference in setup
 The setup on differs slightly from the original setup.
 On the host you have to install cuckoo with: